Saumya4321/Hemorrhage-Detection-Brain-MRI/README.md

 <br>
 <br>
 As seen above, the model’s performance seems similar.
-This can be attributed to the fact that the train images of dataset 1 look similar to the test ones of dataset 2 (domain-shift is less).
+This can be attributed to the fact that the train images of dataset 1 look similar to the test ones of dataset 2 (domain-shift is small).
 This shows that the model has good generalization capability.

 ## Fine Tuning the model over Dataset 2